 The paper argues that the dialogue between Steiner’s philosophy and psychoanalysis enriches both disciplines: it establishes a philosophical substrate, lacking in psychoanalysis, for conceptualizing interpersonal processes, and provides a substrate for therapeutic practice which Steiner’s monistic framework lacks.

-In creating and examining this interdisciplinary dialogue the paper uses methodological concepts that relate to the dialogical nature of interpretation and understanding: Gadamer’s “fusion of horizons”; Wittgenstein’s “language-games”; and the concept of “worldview” (“Weltanschauung”)it is construed, differentially, by Wittgenstein and Steiner.
+In creating and examining this interdisciplinary dialogue the paper uses methodological concepts that relate to the dialogical nature of interpretation and understanding: Gadamer’s “fusion of horizons”; Wittgenstein’s “language-games”; and the concept of “worldview” (“Weltanschauung”) – as it is construed, differentially, by Wittgenstein and Steiner.

-Utilizing three concepts that represent different psychoanalytical schools – “projective identification”, “transitional space” and “self-object”/“selfobject” – the paper examines the shared language that may emerge through the dialogue between Klein’s, Winnicott’s, Kohut’s and Ogden’s psychoanalytic theorizations and Steiner’s philosophy.
+Utilizing three concepts that represent different psychoanalytical schools – “projective identification”, “transitional space” and “self-object”/“selfobject” – the paper examines the shared language that may emerge through the dialogue between Klein’s, Winnicott’s, Kohut’s, and Ogden’s psychoanalytic theorizations and Steiner’s philosophy.

 This paper creates a dialogue between three psychoanalytical concepts and Rudolf Steiner’s “monism of thought.”
 To create and examine this interdisciplinary dialogue, it methodologically utilizes tools and concepts drawn from a number of fields: methodological instruments proposed in Wittgenstein’s later thinking for the field of the philosophy of language; interpretative-hermeneutic tools based on Gadamer’s work; and the term “worldview” (Weltanschauung) as defined in Steiner’s thinking.